solnet-aquarium/standards-and-tooling/javascript/README.md

 ## Linting

-ESLint must be used to lint JS files on save.
+ESLint & JSCS must be used to lint JS files on save.
 Installation:

-`npm install -g eslint`
+`npm install -g eslint jscs`

 If it isn't present already, add a [eslintrc][eslint-config] file at the root of your project, with the filename `.eslintrc`.

+Follow the JSCS guide above for details regarding JSCS config.

 ##### Toggling Rules